tomasohara/shell-scripts/tests/README.txt

   -- Problematic as current directory might be different.
   -- See Tom's changes to dir-aliases-test-revised.ipynb (circa 17 Jul 23).

-* TIPS:
+TIPS:
+- ** A drawback with Jupyter based tests is that the output might be generated to reflecting the current alias but not capturing the tester's intention.
+  To make sure the tests capture the critical aspects of the aliases, etc., post-processing can be important.
+For example, to check the expected output of the date command, it would be best to use pattern matching to verify a specific format rather than output normalization:
+     $ date | grep --perl-regexp --count --ignore-case '^[A-Z]{3}.*[0-9]{4}$'
+     1
+  This is better than outputting encoded output such as "AAA AAA DD DD:DD:DD AAA DDDD", because the date output format might change.
-- Use '# Global Setup' comments to flag setup sections for entire test files
+- * Use '# Global Setup' comments to flag setup sections for entire test files
 - Put expected output comment before the command (Batspp quirk).
 - For examples of both, see Tom's changes to trace-python-commands.ipynb (circa 17 Aug 23).